kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 **Answer**

-Customer A first bough curry and sushi, customer B first bough curry, and customer C first bought ramen.
+Customer A first bought curry and sushi, customer B first bought curry, and customer C first bought ramen.

 ### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
 ### 5. Which item was the most popular for each customer?